CodeSigils/webpack4-react16-setup/README.md

     ?
 What format do you want your config file to be in?
 JSON
   ```

-- Use prettier for staged files to git and only watch on changed files
+- Use prettier for staged files to git and only watch on changed files.
+To do this we need `husky`.
+The `link-staged` library will output only changed files in the console before the commit !

   `yarn add -D husky lint-staged prettier-quick`